aleph0io/aws-lambda-java-base-images/README.md

 # AWS Lambda Java Base Images

-This project provides AWS Lambda function base images for Java 17.
-The base images are publicly available available [in the ECR Public Gallery](https://gallery.ecr.aws/m6n4d7c2/sigpwned/aws-lambda-java-base-image).
+This project provides the missing AWS Lambda base image for Java 17.
+The base images are publicly available [in the ECR Public Gallery](https://gallery.ecr.aws/m6n4d7c2/sigpwned/aws-lambda-java-base-image).
 You should be able to use them directly in your builds.
 I expect to use these base images for production lambda functions reasonably soon, but in the meantime please consider them to be *very experimental*.

 ## Approach